Frequently Asked Questions

 Lake Water Quality

 Silver Lake is fed primarily by underwater springs and enjoys clear water.
-However, the clear water allows sunlight to reach the lakebed and this allows lake grass to grow, especially in the late Summer.
+However, the clear water allows sunlight to reach the lakebed and this allows lake grass to grow, especially in the late summer.
 Luckily, Silverlaken happens have a gravel lakebed which prevents the lake grass from growing as dense as most places on the lake.

 However, in mid to late Summer, you will most likely need to paddle out past the docks another 20 feet into deeper water to get past the lake grass.